thndrbrrr/pragnastic/docs/README-server-freebsd.md

   - remaining free space on disks
   - list of snapshots in a backup repo
   - contents of a snapshot

+Subcommands `backup`, `mount`, `show snapshots`, `show snapshot` and `unmount` require superuser privileges and should therefore be run with `doas`.
+Mounting and unmounting shouldn't be necessary as that's handled by ZFS at startup time.

 ```sh
 $ pragnastic